David Hrnčár: Club career

 Hrnčár made his Fortuna Liga debut for Slovan Bratislava against Zemplín Michalovce on 5 August 2018.

 On 19 January 2022, it was announced that Hrnčár would move to Beveren of the Belgian second division on loan until June 2023 with option to buy.
 He was going to aid Beveren for title and promotion and set to wear jersey number 22.
 The club later activated the option for a permanent transfer.

 After almost two years of playing for Beveren, Hrnčár transferred to a newly promoted top flight club Dender EH, signing a two-year contract with an option for a third year.

 International career

-In March 2021, Hrnčár was recognised as an alternate in a national team nomination for three World Cup qualifiers by Štefan Tarkovič.
+In March 2021, Hrnčár was included in the national team reserve squad by head coach Štefan Tarkovič for three World Cup qualifiers.
 Hrnčár entered the shortlisted 27-man squad in September 2022 replacing injured Ivan Schranz for four 2022–23 UEFA Nations League C fixtures.
 However, he failed to repeat the nomination for November friendlies or prospective national team players' training camp in December, only listed as an alternate.

-On 7 June 2025, Hrnčár debuted for the Slovakia national football team in a friendly match against Greece.
+On 7 June 2025, Hrnčár made his debut for the Slovakia national football team in a friendly match against Greece.